kamacizy/pyToMySQL/README.md

 # pyToMySQL
-converting API calls to MySQL tables
+Making API calls or connecting and creating tables in MySQL